The Concussion GroupThe Concussion GroupThe Concussion GroupThe Concussion Group

 Quantitative DTI measures water molecules as they move along the brain’s nerve pathways.
 In the brain, nerve cells are called “axons” and water moves in a specific direction along these pathways.
 Diffusion Tensor Imaging is a method in which we measure how water moves along the nerves or what is called FA or fractional anisotropy.
 If a disruption in the water pathway is detected, we know that there is an injury or damage in that specific area of the brain.

-The best way that quantitative DTI testing can be performed is to have a powerful 3.0T MRI system with specific advanced neurological software and data processing capabilities.
-Most facilities offer only 1.5T MRIs.
-By using this powerful 3.0T MRI machine, with the necessary software and professional expertise, radiologists segment brain DTI scans into 48 distinct regions to examine the white matter of the brain for detection of nerve damage.
+The best way that quantitative DTI testing can be performed is to have a powerful MRI system with specific advanced neurological software and data processing capabilities.
+By using this powerful MRI machine, with the necessary software and professional expertise, radiologists segment brain DTI scans into 48 distinct regions to examine the white matter of the brain for detection of nerve damage.

 Sample DTI Reports